How to troubleshoot WireGuard

 Blocked Ports

-Some internet providers (hello Spectrum :wave:) block certain ports.
+Some internet providers (hello Spectrum :waving_hand:) block certain ports.
 If you have connection problems, it might be because your internet provider is blocking the port.
 In this case, you can try changing the port.
 It is recommended to try a port like 51825.

 Remember to change the port in both the WireGuard configuration and the port forwarding settings if used.